CVS Online Portal

 Your prescription drug benefits are provided by True Health New Mexico Pharmacy Services, administered by CVS Caremark.
 You can contact CVS Caremark at 1-866-341-8561.
 True Health New Mexico requires you to use a pharmacy in the CVS Caremark network or CVS Caremark mail-order program.
 The CVS network includes major national and regional retail pharmacies, as well as local and independent pharmacies, throughout New Mexico and the U.S., and a specialty pharmacy called CVS Specialty Pharmacy.

 True Health New Mexico provides coverage for drugs, supplies, supplements, and administration of a drug (if such services would not otherwise be excluded from coverage).
 The drugs must be prescribed by a licensed and qualified provider.
-True Health New Mexico offers a $0 copay for most generic drugs for chronic conditions such as asthma, diabetes, and depression, on most plans.
+True Health New Mexico offers a $0 copay for many generic drugs for chronic conditions such as asthma, diabetes, and depression, on most plans.

 True Health New Mexico uses a preferred drug list (formulary).
 This is a list of prescription drugs that we cover.
 The formulary includes drugs for a variety of diseases and conditions.
 If you have questions about our formulary or your outpatient prescription drug benefits, call Customer Service at 1-844-508-4677.
-You’ll find more information about prescription drug limitations and exclusions in the Exclusions section of your Evidence of Coverage Handbook.
+You’ll find more information about prescription drug limitations and exclusions in the Exclusions section of your Evidence of Coverage (Member Handbook).

 Appropriate Use of Antibiotics: Information for Members